Frequently Asked Questions

 There is no age minimum for our programs, but the age maximum is 8 months of age for all our programs.
 For more details about this policy, please read this AVSAB Position Statement.

 We do require pups to have minimum two sets of vaccines to attend our programs.

 What vaccinations does my puppy need?

-We recommend joining our classes 7 days after your puppy’s first shots.
+We recommend joining our classes 7 days after your puppy’s second shots.
 We ask that you remain current on your booster shots and talk to your vet about flea/tick prevention as well as the Canine Cough (Bordetella) vaccine.

 Where are you located?

 We have many locations around Greater Victoria (click here for a map), plus we offer mobile private training.

 I’m already working with a different trainer.
 Does that matter?

 Not at all!
 Taking your pup to training (even if it isn’t with us) is a fantastic investment in your future.
 We work with several other local trainers and believe in a sense of community when it comes to raising a pup.
 You are welcome to join us for any of our programs as well, we can simply help supplement the great work you are already doing with your current trainer.
 Knowledge is power, and you can’t get enough of it.
 Many trainers refer their clients to our Puppy Socialization classes to help supplement the obedience training they are already doing.
 Unfortunately some trainers are afraid to lose their clients, so if it makes your trainer uncomfortable to share your business please encourage them to contact us as a professional courtesy.

 What is the difference between training and socialization?